8 Common Mistakes when Jumping Rope

-To choose the correct length of the rope, it’s advisable to stand with one foot in the middle of the rope and lift the ends to one side until they reach the height of your shoulder.
-This is the ideal measurement – up to your shoulder.
+To choose the correct length of the rope, it’s advisable to stand with one foot in the middle of the rope and lift the ends to one side until they almost reach the height of your shoulder.
+This is the ideal measurement – up to your armpits.
 It should be no higher or lower than your shoulder.

 Remember that not all ropes have the same measurements and, therefore, you should adapt them to yours.
 A rope that’s too long can tangle you with every turn, and if it’s too short, you can hit your head at every turn and even cause an accident.

 5. Common mistakes when jumping rope: Keeping your arms too far apart

 The key is to keep your elbows closed and concentrate your movements on your wrists.
 You must keep your arms close to your body; otherwise, you begin to shorten the length of your rope and it will be more difficult for you to perform the jumps.